 Some people are advised to feed their horse the drug ranitidine to control hind gut acidity, allegedly because it works better than omeprazole for the hind gut.
 Both of those drugs reduce stomach acid.
 Since there are no acid secreting cells in the hind gut, there is no reason to think either one would help.
 It is normal for the stomach to be extremely acidic.
 The horse’s body takes care of this by secreting very large amounts of bicarbonate into the small intestine.

 The system is so effective pH goes from an acidic low of 2 in the stomach to the mid to high 6’s in the small intestine.
 The body makes all the bicarbonate it needs from an endless supply of water and carbon dioxide.
 To look at any proposed role of stomach acid in hind gut ulcers another way, why wouldn’t you see ulcers showing up in large numbers and greater severity in the small intestine which is exposed to stomach contents before they even reach the hind gut?
 There is no mention of small intestinal ulcers in the postmortem dissections.

 Is there a problem with reducing the load of stomach acid just in case?
 Yes, there is.
 Stomach acid is there for a reason.
 It is the first line of defense against intestinal infections.
 It activates an enzyme that starts protein digestion in the stomach.
 Stomach acid is also needed to break supplemental minerals into their ionic form so they can be absorbed.

 Treating a condition that does not exist can be harmful.
 If you are concerned about hind gut acidity, ask your vet to test fecal pH first.
-Between 6.2 and 6.5 is the usual range.
+As low as 6.2 is in the usual range.